- American Physical Society Sites

 Dr. Jason S Gardner

 After obtaining his Ph.D. at Warwick University in the UK, Jason worked for several national laboratories in North America before moving to Sydney, Australia in 2013.
 From Sydney, he manages a group of five people performing neutron scattering at ANSTO, Australia, and around the world.
-He is currently the Neutron Group Leader at the National Synchrotron Radiation Research Center, Taiwan.
+He is currently a research Professor at Songshan Lake Material Laboratory, a new research laboratory in China.
 His scientific interests are primarily in frustrated magnets, but he’s also performed research in many areas of condensed matter over thirty years of research.
-He has published over 120 papers and in 2008 was made a fellow of the Institute of Physics (UK).
-Jason is also a member-at-large of the APS Forum on International Physics.
+He has published over 140 papers and 4 book chapters.
+He was made a fellow of the Institute of Physics (UK) in 2008 and the APS in 2019.

 After Kevin received his PhD from the University of North Carolina, he was a postdoctoral fellow at the University of Virginia for two years.
 He is now an assistant professor at LaGrange College in LaGrange, GA.
 He does research in theoretical cosmology, and his interests currently lie in dark matter and dark energy models.
 He serves as the Dual Degree Coordinator for LaGrange College students who go on to earn engineering degrees from partner institutions.